 Newark, N.J.
 07101

-- Complete your application and send it along with a nonrefundable check or money order in the amount of $125.00 to the “State Board of Physical Therapy Examiners” at the same address as above
+- Complete your application and send it along with a nonrefundable check or money order in the amount of $125.00 to the “State Board of Physical Therapy Examiners” at the same address above

 - Include a Passport style photo with your application